jmbarnez/LoveProject/docs/SYSTEMS_GUIDE.md

 * Maintains modal state (`isModalActive`) to pause gameplay input when overlays are open.
 * Routes input events to the top-most visible component using a registry/priority system.

+### Docked Interface (`src/ui/docked.lua`)
+* Drives the station services menu, including ship management, trade, and crafting panels.
+* Coordinates with `HubSystem`/`SpaceStationSystem` to transition between docked and undocked UI states.
+* Exposes callbacks so gameplay systems (repairs, quests) can register contextual actions without duplicating UI glue.

 ### HUD Systems (`src/ui/hud/`)
 * `StatusBars`, `SkillXpPopup`, `QuestLogHUD`, and indicator modules render gameplay feedback overlays.
 * `HotbarSystem` integrates with HUD widgets to display weapon cooldowns and manual fire state.

+### Inventory System (`src/ui/inventory.lua`)
+* Presents cargo, equipment slots, and loot details using the shared UI theme tokens.
+* Listens to pickup and quest events to refresh item lists and highlight new rewards.
+* Integrates drag-and-drop logic with the action map so keyboard shortcuts (equip, jettison) stay in sync.

 ## Support Services